tupyy/flotta-agent-coreos/README.md

 ## Prerequisites

-Export certificates with `make get-certs` and copy them to `files` folder
+Export certificates with `make get-certs` and copy them to `files` folder.
+If you want to have ssh access you need to copy the public key to `ign` file.

 ## Commands